robwelan/be-a-react-dev-ws-01/content/blog/weather-app-let-us-look-at-state-management/index.md

 ## About Weather Location Top Card State

 The idea of the this object is to provide place for the api data to be dropped into.
 It has no other purpose but to house api data.
 The shape is more or less determined by the api data.
-You need to read the api documentation (of whatever it is you are building) - or - you need to acquire data from the api - in order to build the shape of the object.
+You need to read the api documentation (of whatever api it is you are using) - or - you need to acquire data from the api - in order to build the shape of the object.

 ## src/content-apps/weather/state/atoms.ts